danforthcenter/plantcv/docs/installation.md

 brew install opencv
 ```

+Add OpenCV to your PYTHONPATH.
+Use your favorite editor to edit `~/.bash_profile` (or .bashrc or .profile) and add the following line:

+`export PYTHONPATH=$PYTHONPATH:/usr/local/lib/python2.7/site-packages`

 Clone the PlantCV repository into your home directory

 `git clone https://github.com/danforthcenter/plantcv.git`

-Add OpenCV and PlantCV to your PYTHONPATH.
-Use your favorite editor to edit `~/.bash_profile` (or .bashrc or .profile) and add the following line:

-`export PYTHONPATH=$PYTHONPATH:/usr/local/lib/python2.7/site-packages:$HOME/plantcv/lib`

-Restart your session or resource your profile.
-If everything is working, the following should run without errors:

-`python -c 'import plantcv'`

-Optionally, and at any time, check out a specific version or alternate branch of PlantCV
+Optionally, check out a specific version or alternate branch of PlantCV

 ```bash
 # Switch to the development (latest) branch of PlantCV